AltaPay/plugin-magento1/README.md

 ## Documentation

-For more details please see [AltaPay docs](https://documentation.altapay.com/)
+For more details please see [docs](https://github.com/AltaPay/plugin-magento1/wiki)